IXI Limited: Acquisition by SCO

 IXI was acquired by the Santa Cruz Operation (SCO), in an announcement made on 25 February 1993.
 Terms of the purchase were not publicly disclosed, but did involve an exchange of stock.
 As mentioned, SCO had previously licensed IXI technology in its operating system product, and there were existing ties between the engineering and marketing functions of both companies.
-Anderson later said of his motivation to sell, that having gotten a 70 percent share, "getting the remaining 30 percent of the market would have required heavy reinvestment.
+Anderson later said of his motivation to sell, that having gotten a 70% share, "getting the remaining 30% of the market would have required heavy reinvestment.
 I felt ready to move on."

 The IXI brand continued on for the next couple of years as a relatively independent subsidiary of SCO.
 The announcement in mid-1993 by several major Unix vendors of the Common Desktop Environment (CDE) project posed a competitive threat to X.desktop, but it took two years of further development until CDE actually came out.

 Several new products were introduced during this time.
 IXI Panorama, introduced about a month after the acquisition, was a Motif-based window manager, that could run with or without X.desktop; it had the ability to plot and manage a virtual space much greater than the physical space of the monitor itself.
 Panorama was extended in March 1994 with IXI Mosaic, reflecting the incorporation of the first popular web browser, Mosaic, into the SCO Global Access product, a modified version of SCO Open Desktop that served as an Internet gateway.
 In doing this, SCO and IXI put out the world's first commercial web browser based on Mosaic, and, according to Anderson, the first commercial web browser of any kind.